These no-bake peanut butter bars are such a delicious treat! So easy to make, & they taste just like a Reese’s, but better because they’re homemade.

 Stacked peanut butter candy bars with a jar of peanuts in the background.

-Here are a few more of my favorite bar recipes:
+A few more of my favorite peanut butter recipes

 Small stack of chocolate peanut butter bars on a wood board.